 How to apply for a 95% mortgage

-Borrowing 95% of the property’s value and making a deposit of just 5% is more difficult than applying for a standard home loan, and you’ll need to meet stricter criteria in order to get approved.
+Borrowing 95% of the property’s value and making a deposit of just 5% is generally more difficult than applying for a standard home loan, and you may need to meet stricter criteria in order to get approved.
 While the policies vary from lender to lender, you will typically need to meet the following requirements:

-If you don’t yet have enough in savings for the deposit you need, read our article on how to reach your savings goals here.
+If you don’t yet have enough in savings for the deposit you need, we have some budgeting and saving tips which may help you reach your goals.

-When you’re ready to move ahead with your application, make sure that you have documents proving all the above.
-This includes proof of identification such as a driver’s license or passport, employment details such as a payslip, and other relevant financial documents like your most recent tax return.
-Having all of these on hand will ensure the application process will run smoothly and quickly.
+When you’re ready to move forward with your application, you may need a range of documents on hand, including proof of identification such as a driver’s licence or passport, employment details such as a payslip, and other relevant financial documents like your most recent tax return.

 Common features of 95% home loans